johanbook/dotfiles/README.md

 Copy the `i3` configuration files.
 To activate it you must logout and choose `i3` next to the login button.

-# Vim
+## Vim

-Make sure you the best vim
+Make sure you have the best vim

 ```bash
 sudo apt-get install vim?gtk?